Close

 The basic parts and functions of mechanical relays include the coil, armature, and contacts.
 In these relays, electromechanical force is generated by the relay coil on the application of voltage.
 This force pulls the armature and closes the relay contacts.
 An attached spring returns the armature to its original position.
 The contacts are the conducting parts of the switch that makes (closes) or breaks (opens) a circuit.
 When the contacts make a connection there is typically a "click" sound, which can be useful in some situations, though it can lead to internal arcing.

 SSRs do not have electromagnet or any moving contacts in it.
 Instead, it consists of an input circuit, an optocoupler, output driver circuits, and semiconductor switching devices.
 When a voltage is applied to the input section of the industrial solid state relay, current flows through the optocoupler and triggers the semiconductor switch at the output section, and the switch starts conducting.
 SSR relays have slowly overtaken EMRs as the most popular option thanks to their ease of use, low noise production, extra safety features, and long life span.
-The main downside of solid state relays is that they produce a lot of heat and require heat sinks.
+The main downside of high performance solid state relays is that they produce a lot of heat and require heat sinks.
 Therefore heat sinks are required for heat dissipation.
 While EMRs produce less heat than SSRs, they're noisy, erode during prolonged switching, can cause arc formations and voltage surges, and have a much shorter lifespan than SSRs, factors that ultimately make them the less versatile and less popular option.

 In addition, solid state relays often outperform mechanical relays in several areas.
 Let's compare the two: